Tylney Park Golf Club

 It has recently undergone a massive redesign.
 The course is now longer and more taxing, but still very plesent to play.
 The fairways are wide, but the placement of the mature trees make you really think your way round the course.
 The greens are now fantastic.
 I strongly recommend this course, although it looks like its going to be a bit pricy.

 The course itself has nothing fundementally wrong with it.
 However, I found the condition of the greens to be very poor indeed, with numerous grassless patches and uneven cutting on the majority.
 Perhaps I was just unlucky and visited at the wrong time of year.

+An atractive parkland course set in what was once a large estate, one of it's main features are the many majestic & mature trees.
+You don't need to hit the ball a long way but you do need to be accurate!
+These trees along with the small greens will punish any wayward shots It provides golfers with a good test of their skills without being too daunting.
 The 16th is the hardest hole on the course, a par 4.
 You drive off accross a small valley to the rise the other side The second shot is then down the narrow fairway, (ball above the feet) and trees all down the left hand side.
 The narrow approach to the green which is tucked up tight to the end of the tree line, is easier from the right, but that's up a bank and too far right you'll be in the rough.
 No one said it should be easy !
+Well worth a visit

 This venue has not entered its facilities yet.

 Do you own this venue?
 Contact Us to complete this information.